collabnix/kubelabs/KubeSphere/kubesphere-lab.md

 ### Deployment

 Now that you have a cluster, let's install Kubesphere.
 This is a fairly straightforward process.
-Simple open up your terminal and paste in these kubectl commands:
+Simply open up your terminal and paste in these kubectl commands:

 ```
 kubectl apply -f https://github.com/kubesphere/ks-installer/releases/download/v3.3.2/kubesphere-installer.yaml